Tristan-Muggridge/pafin-code-challenge/readme.md

 Please be aware, all routes except for /login are protected by JWT authentication.
 <br> To authenticate, you will need to provide a valid JWT token in the Authorization header of your request.
 <br> You can obtain a valid JWT token by sending a POST request to the /login endpoint with a valid username (email) and password of a user already in the database, in the Authorization header of your request.
-<br> If you would like to test the API without having a user already in the database, please use the following route to create a user:
+<br> If you would like to test the API without having a user already in the database, please use the following route to create a user available in DEVELOPMENT and TESTING environment modes (set via .env file):

 #### GET /create-admin-user